-Four tsunami real-time detection algorithms, one of which presented in this work for the first time, have been analyzed and compared.
+Four tsunami real-time detection algorithms, one of which is presented in this work for the first time, have been analyzed and compared.
 In particular, they have been tested against a large amount of real OBPG data from NOAA's and GeoNet's DART networks, both in the presence and in the absence of oscillations related to the earthquake and the tsunami.
-Firstly, we have determined the main properties of the techniques by analysing their application to background signals.
-These background tests, which include 5 signal of one month duration and signals of 20 days duration acquired simultaneously on 16 different stations, show consistent results in terms of amplitude and spectral content.
-After that, a dataset of tsunami signals from past events has been analysed and detection rates of each technique have been quantified through simple detection scores, with the goal of determining optimal detection thresholds.
+Firstly, we have determined the main properties of the techniques by analyzing their application to background signals.
+These background tests, which include five signals of 1-month duration and signals of 20 d duration acquired simultaneously from 16 different stations, show consistent results in terms of amplitude and spectral content.
+After that, a dataset of tsunami signals from past events has been analyzed and detection rates of each technique have been quantified through simple detection scores, with the goal of determining optimal detection thresholds.

-For detection applications only, Mofjeld's algorithm remains the best performing technique, both in terms of detection metrics and computational speed.
-However, the algorithm is not the most suitable to correctly characterize the tsunami waves, nor to filter out high frequency components (e.g. the seismic Rayleigh waves).
-The EOF and TDA techniques present variable behaviour.
-EOF is not able to reduce the tidal residual below ~ 2 cm, leading to incorrect characterization of low amplitude tsunami signals.
-TDA has a strong dependence on the precision of pre-computed tidal coefficients, resulting in a large number of detection curves with amplitude of several centimeters, too large for a precise detection of offshore travelling tsunamis.
+For detection applications only, Mofjeld's algorithm remains the best-performing technique, both in terms of detection metrics and computational speed.
+However, the algorithm is not the most suitable to correctly characterize the tsunami waves or to filter out high-frequency components (e.g., the seismic Rayleigh waves).
+The EOF and TDA techniques present variable behavior.
+EOF is not able to reduce the tidal residual below $\sim 2 \text{ cm}$, leading to incorrect characterization of low-amplitude tsunami signals.
+TDA has a strong dependence on the precision of precomputed tidal coefficients, resulting in a large number of detection curves with amplitudes of several centimeters, too large for a precise detection of offshore-traveling tsunamis.
 Investigating a combination of TDA with a different detiding technique may be the subject of future work.

-The newly developed FIF-based detection method possibly shows the best compromise between detection and real-time characterisation.
+The newly developed FIF-based detection method possibly shows the best compromise between detection and realtime characterization.
 Optimal detection thresholds for the technique have been determined to be

-- 1. T = 2 cm for the goal of minimizing false detections; - 2.
-T = 1.5 cm for maximizing tsunami detection w.r.t. earthquake and false detections, based on two simple detection scores.
+- 1. T = 2 cm for the goal of minimizing false detections - 2.
+T = 1.5 cm for maximizing tsunami detection with respect to earthquake and false detections, based on two simple detection scores.

-Furthermore, it is shown that the entire tsunami component over the three hour period reproduces accurately the tsunami waveform, allowing the characterization of wave amplitude and period even in the rare cases where the detection curves fail to do so.
+Furthermore, it is shown that the entire tsunami component over the 3 h period reproduces accurately the tsunami waveform, allowing the characterization of wave amplitude and period even in the rare cases where the detection curves fail to do so.

-Future work is planned for the application of the technique to the 4G DART stations and non-OBPG data (e.g. coastal tide-gauges), and to tsunamis of nonseismic origin, for example for OBPGs which are planned at Stromboli to monitor volcano-induced tsunamis (Selva et al., 2021a).
-On the other hand, the technique is already fast enough to be applied in real-time, but an on-board implementation will require greater optimization to limit power consumption, especially in the case where the entire tsunami components has to be transmitted.
-Future work is then also planned for the numerical optimization of the technique by exploiting the recent installation of SMART cables (Howe et al., 2019) and also in view of the recent installations in the Ionian
+Future work is planned for the application of the technique to the DART 4G stations and non-OBPG data (e.g., coastal tide gauges) and to tsunamis of nonseismic origin, for example for OBPGs which are planned at Stromboli to monitor volcano-induced tsunamis (Selva et al., 2021a).
+On the other hand, the technique is already fast enough to be applied in real time, but an onboard implementation will require greater optimization to limit power consumption, especially in the case where the entire tsunami components have to be transmitted.
+Future work is then also planned for the numerical optimization of the technique by exploiting the recent installation of SMART cables (Howe et al., 2019) and also in view of the recent installations in the Ionian Sea of a dedicated instrumented cable to detect earthquakes and tsunamis

-Sea of a dedicated instrumented cable to detect earthquakes and tsunamis (Marinaro et al., 2024), and of further DART-like OBPGs by CAT-INGV (Amato et al., 2021).
+(Marinaro et al., 2024) and of further DART-like OBPGs by CAT-INGV (Amato et al., 2021).